Beginning Mon. 28 June, 2021, we will once again offer our Daily Tour at 10:00

 – Paulskirche, the location of the first parliament of Germany in 1848.

-Because we use native English speakers, you never have to worry about whether or not you will understand the guides.
 We try to be as accurate as possible with our information, but never boring.
 Our tours are more than just plain, dried facts and dates!
 Along the way, we answer any questions you might have about Frankfurt and Germany.
 We can give you advice on where to eat, where to shop, what museums to visit, along with information about local events and how to find them.

 Meeting point is on Braubachstrasse 41, in front of the Binding Schirn cafe, by the Römer, and near the Tourist Info office.
 Trams #11 or # 12, stop is Römer / Paulskirche.
 Using the S-Bahn, get off at the Hauptwache stop, and walk straight down Neue Kraemer to Braubachstrasse.
 The Esprit Store is on the corner of Neue Kraemer.